cloudblog004/fantasticfoodies/content/en/posts/2146-steps-to-prepare-speedy-lentil-soup.md

 ##### Instructions to make Lentil Soup:

-1. place lentils with stock or water, bay leaves &amp; parsley in sauspan.
+1. place lentils with stock or water, bay leaves & parsley in sauspan.
 1. Fry onion in frying pan for 5 min
-1. Add garlic, carrot, tomato &amp;red pepper. fry for 5 min. season with salt, paprica, cumin.
+1. Add garlic, carrot, tomato &red pepper. fry for 5 min. season with salt, paprica, cumin.
-1. add mixture &amp; rice to soup. simmer for 45 min, add sherry &amp; serve
+1. add mixture & rice to soup. simmer for 45 min, add sherry & serve
 1. Ready to serve and ENJOY!